DeepEval just got a new look 🎉 Read the announcement to learn more.

 Context

 The context is an optional parameter that represents additional data received by your LLM application as supplementary sources of golden truth.
-You can view it as the ideal segment of your knowledge base relevant to a specific input.
-Context allows your LLM to generate customized outputs that are outside the scope of the data it was trained on.
+You can view it as the ideal segment of your knowledge base relevant as support information to a specific input.
+Context is static and should not be generated dynamically.

 Unlike other parameters, a context accepts a list of strings.